 Brooke E. Howitt, MD, is an Associate Professor in the Pathology Department at Stanford University.
 She received a BA in Biology from Washington University in St. Louis and then obtained her medical degree from Stanford University.
 Dr. Howitt then completed an Anatomic Pathology residency and the Women’s and Perinatal Pathology Fellowship at Brigham and Women’s Hospital where she subsequently was hired onto the faculty .
 It was during her time at Brigham and Women’s Hospital that she worked with Dr. Christopher Crum and developed a keen interest in the role the fallopian tube plays in “ovarian” high grade serous carcinogenesis.

-Dr. Howitt’s research interests broadly defined focus on identifying pathologic and molecular features of gynecologic cancers that can inform clinical diagnosis, prognosis, and predict response to treatment regimens.
+Dr. Howitt’s research interests broadly defined focus on identifying pathologic and molecular features of gynecologic cancers and their precursors that can inform clinical diagnosis, prognosis, and predict response to treatment regimens.
 Her current focus is defining the cell(s) of origin for high grade serous carcinoma using cutting edge single cell analysis of benign, pre-malignant, and malignant fallopian tube epithelium.